Rutgers opens season by thumping Temple 61-14

 Temple: The Owls are looking to rebound after a rough season under third-year coach Rod Carey.
 Temple went 1-6 in the COVID-19 shortened campaign while dealing with the injury bug throughout the season.
 There’s a lot of fresh faces joining 11 returning starters, including 11 transfers, nine of which from Power Five schools, led by Mathis.

-Rutgers: After matching a program-high three Big Ten wins in the conference-only COVID-19 season, the Scarlet Knights are looking to make the jump in the second year of Greg Schiano’s second coaching stint.
+Rutgers: After matching a program-high three Big Ten wins in the conference-only COVID-19 season, the Scarlet Knights are looking to make the jump in the second year of Schiano’s second coaching stint.
 They’ll do so with experience.
 Rutgers returned 20 starters (11 on offense, nine on defense) and the starting punter, kicker and long snapper from last season, not to mention all 10 of its full-time assistants.

 UP NEXT